WeAreAcademy/mark-react-exer--js-write-map/README-A.md

 There, write a function which takes an array of numbers and returns a new array containing the original elements multiplied by two.

-It should call the following function, `double`, for each element.
+It should call the provided function, `double`, for each element.

 # Exercise A.2 (warm-up): Write a function: squareArray

 Continue in the same file.

 Write a function which takes an array of strings and returns a new array containing uppercase versions of the original elements.
-Be careful to use the given function, `uppercase`, to process each element.
-Yes, it isn't a very useful function.
+Be careful to use the provided `uppercase` function to process each element.
+(Yes, it isn't a very useful function, but bear with us.)

 # Exercise A.3 (warm-up): Commonalities and differences

-Continue in the same file.

 Look at your two functions, doubleArray, and squareArray.
 What do they have in common and what parts of their code differ?